Bill Rowling: Minister of Finance

 When the Labour Party won power under Norman Kirk in the 1972 election, Rowling was appointed Minister of Finance.
 This could be seen as a considerable promotion for someone without prior ministerial experience, though the government was inexperienced as a whole with Labour's deputy leader Hugh Watt the only minister with prior cabinet experience.
-His allocation of the finance portfolio was contrary to expectation, given Bob Tizard had been the spokesperson when in opposition.
-Both Warren Freer and Hugh Watt had favoured Tizard for Finance, but Kirk thought he was not steady enough for the role and was suspicious of him as an "intellectual".
+His allocation of the finance portfolio was contrary to expectation, given Bob Tizard had been the finance spokesperson when in opposition.
+Both Warren Freer and Watt had favoured Tizard for the finance portfolio, but Kirk thought he was not steady enough for the role and was suspicious of him as an "intellectual".
+Rowling was New Zealand's first finance minister who was also a qualified economist.

-As finance minister Rowling imbued nationalistic sentiments, declaring his goal to make sure the country was developed by New Zealanders for New Zealanders and warned that New Zealanders were in danger of losing control of their own country and its industries.
+As finance minister, Rowling imbued nationalistic sentiments, declaring his goal to make sure the country was developed "by New Zealanders for New Zealanders" and warned that New Zealanders were in danger of losing control of their own country and its industries.
 The Labour government enjoyed a record budget surplus in its first year and revalued the currency accordingly.
 However, the slowing global economy, an unprecedented rise in oil prices and a rapid rise in government expenditure led to soaring inflation by 1974.

 The remainder of Rowling's term as Minister of Finance was somewhat turbulent; from late in 1973, a series of externally generated crises, of which the 'oil shocks' were the most serious, destabilised the New Zealand economy.
 These added to other problems, such as growing overseas debt and falling export prices.
-A major financial policy during Rowling's tenure was a comprehensive superannuation scheme.
+The government had spent large fulfilling its election promises and Kirk was loath to reduce spending despite the economic conditions worsening.
+Rowling's instinct was to reduce government expenditure to which Kirk would accuse him of being a tightwad.